tt09yy9/learngit/readme.txt

 This is a new file.
-I use it to learn git & test.
+I use it to learn git and test.
 Learn branch manage.